What Do I Do After a DWI Arrest?

 You have only 15 calendar days to contact the Department of Public Safety to schedule a hearing regarding your driver's license suspension.
-You will not need an attorney to handle this, but a DWI attorney will know the procedures, the hearing officers, and how to use available evidence to your advantage.
+You will not need an attorney to handle this, but a Dallas DWI lawyer will know the procedures, the hearing officers, and how to use available evidence to your advantage.
 Your attorney may also be able to appear in court on your behalf, so you can remain on the job.

 The Criminal DWI Case

 Depending upon the charges against you, you may or may not be required to appear in court with your lawyer.
 In either case, your attorney needs to be completely familiar with the facts of your case, as well as the personal story behind those facts.

 When you talk with your DWI defense lawyer, be completely honest.
 Were you driving on a revoked license?
 If drugs were found in your car, what were the circumstances?
 Every detail of events leading up to the traffic stop and your behavior at the scene can help us be prepared.
 There are often effective defense strategies that can help us get the charges dismissed or reduced to a non-DWI offense.

 Your attorney can't help you if you don't work in full cooperation.
 When your lawyers need answers, be quick to respond as completely as possible.
 Your attorney is working toward the best possible outcome for your case.
 Our primary goal is to keep you out of jail, so when you speak to us, you can trust we are on your side.

 Contact Crain Lewis Brogdon, LLP, today for your free consultation—call (214) 301-5007 or schedule one online.